Don't Let the Bastards Win

 And sometimes, perhaps worst of all, it’s you.

-Nontheless, perseverance through doubt is the only way forward.
+Nonetheless, perseverance through doubt is the only way forward.

-Goals run on caffeine.
+☕ Goals run on caffeine.
 Want to help fuel mine?

 There’s this moment when Joe, desperate and running on fumes, shows up at the New York Times office with a bag of food.
 He’s not even sure the critic is going to read the letter, let alone taste what he brought.

 When he hears nothing back from them, he figures it’s over.
-He is tapped out: no more money to fuel his dream.
+He is tapped out: there's no more money left to keep the dream alive.

 So he throws a party, one last hurrah to use up the inventory before closing his doors forever.
 But behind the scenes, something was already happening for Joe.
 A review had gone to print.
-And the next morning, there was a line out the door.

 And God knows I needed that reminder.